Ieee80211Interface

 // The type of the management submodule is also configurable.
 The type of this

-// submodule decides whether the interfaces acts an AP, a STA, or is in ad hoc mode.
+// submodule decides whether the interfaces acts as an AP, a STA, or is in ad hoc mode.

 // Use ~Ieee80211MgmtSta or ~Ieee80211MgmtStaSimplified for STA,